JochenFM/Milestone_2/README.md

 ### 7.3.
 Ackowledgments

 * Memory game tutorials on the web, especially by [WebDevSimplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) and [PortEXE](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) were a tremendous help.
-PortEXE does a great job explaining the suffle function based on the Fisher-Yates algorithm, for instance.
+PortEXE does a great job explaining some of the key functions for this game such as shuffle() based on the Fisher-Yates algorithm, for instance.
+Marina [Ferreira's](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=681s) tutorial is also handy, especially where the two deviate which helps in understanding better the underlying logic of some functions.
- The functions loops backwards through array with n cases from the
-    last element (n-1) down to the first (1), and for each  iteration a random integer is created which is greater than/equal to 0 and less than or equal to i which is what
-    I am using to iterate through the array.
-And then the random item in the array is exchanged with the one I am currently on - they are switched or shuffled.
-    Due to looping backwards through the array, it is not i++ but i--

-Similar path is taken by Marina [Ferreira](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=681s) (from 31:07 min), also using CSS grid property 'order' and Math.random()
-although slightly different as shuffle() is wrapped inside an extra pair of parenthesis which makes it into a IIFE=Immediately Invoked Function Expression which means that function will be executed right after its definition.

-* I was further inspired by Sandra [Israel-Ovirih's](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript) and Marina [Ferreira's](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=681s) tutorials which provided helpful explanations.
+* Sandra [Israel-Ovirih's](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript) tutorial provided further helpful explanations.

 * Page redirect between index.html and prize.html in JS was taken from [tutorialrepublic](https://www.tutorialrepublic.com/faq/how-to-redirect-to-another-web-page-using-jquery.php) and edited to suit my needs.

 * Centering the mute and play buttons horizontally and vertically is inspired by [w3schools](https://www.w3schools.com/howto/howto_css_center_button.asp).

 * The idea for active card on click is from Marina [Ferreira](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=681s) (from 11:33min)